RedhawkSDR/redhawksdr.github.io/content/manual/logging/adjusting-logging-at-runtime.md

     >>> c.resetLog()
     ```

-- Use `log_level` to get the log level for the base logger.
+- Use `log_level` with no arguments to get the log level for the base logger.

     ```py
     >>> c.log_level()
     5000
     ```

-- Use `log_level` to set the log level for the base logger.
+- Use `log_level` with an argument to set the log level for the base logger.

     ```py
     >>> c.log_level(10000)